exinno/app2/docs/quick-start.md

 ### Create blank view

 1. Click on "Create blank view" and fill in all required fields and click "OK".
-2. New blank view will be created.
+Then new blank view will be created.
-3. Use the visual designer on ellipsis to customize your new view according to your preferences.
+2. Use the visual designer on ellipsis(⋮) to customize your new view according to your preferences.
-4. Click the "ADD" button to input your data once you have finished designing your view.
+3. Click the "ADD" button to input your data once you have finished designing your view.

 ### Add and edit fields